uvarc/rc-website/content/userinfo/rivanna/software/gatk.md

     -O output.bam \
     --read_filter MappingQualityZero
 ```
-**Note:** Make sure to request for 8 CPU cores before executing the above command, either by starting an interactive session using `ijob` or by submitting the job via a SLURM batch submission script.
+**Note:** Make sure to request for 8 CPU cores before executing the above command, either by starting an interactive session using `ijob` or by submitting the job via a Slurm batch submission script.

 Below is an example `gatk-printReadsSpark.slurm.sh` batch submission script for the above job.
 ```